-Shari L. Dworkin, PhD
+Shari L. Dworkin, PhD, MS

 My main area of research emphasis is on HIV/AIDS prevention and gender relations.
 I have special interest in structural interventions, particularly those at the intersection of economic empowerment programs and HIV/AIDS prevention.